-Any appeal must be submitted within ten working days of a decision being issued to a student and must be made in writing.
+Any appeal must be submitted within ten working days of a decision being issued to a learner and must be made in writing.
 The College Director will consider the appeal ensuring no parties involved in the original decision are party to the appeal.
-A decision will be issued to the student normally within five working days of the receipt of the application.
+A decision will be issued to the learner normally within five working days of the receipt of the application.

-7.29 Student complaint policy
+7.29 Learner complaint policy

 Portobello Institute is committed to providing a high-quality customer service to both internal & external customers.
-We want to deliver the best possible service to you in an effective, efficient and caring manner.
-The purpose of this policy and procedure is to outline the systems in place that allow all students to have the right to express a complaint in the event they feel they have been unfairly treated or disadvantaged because of the service provided by the Institute or the actions and behaviours of a member of Institute staff.
-This complaints procedure applies to all students of Portobello Institute and relates to general complaints about issues such as poor customer service, errors, instances where you did not receive the quality of service you feel you are entitled and other center-based issues.
-For complaints about examination results please email certification@portobelloInstitute.ie for information about how to appeal your results.
+We want to deliver the best possible service in an effective, efficient, and caring manner.
+The purpose of this policy and procedure is to outline the systems in place that allow all learners to have the right to express a complaint in the event they feel they have been unfairly treated or disadvantaged because of the service provided by the Institute or the actions and behaviours of a member of Institute staff.
+This complaints procedure applies to all learners of Portobello Institute and relates to general complaints about issues such as poor customer service, errors, instances where they did not receive the quality of service and feel they are entitled to, and other center-based issues.
+For complaints about examination results learners must email certification@portobelloInstitute.com for information about how to appeal their results.

-- To address reported customer dissatisfaction, quickly, effectively and fairly. - To ensure a fair and equitable resolution to the complaint. - To keep you updated on the progress of your complaint. - To retain customer confidence and respect. - Where appropriate, to update our procedures and introduce corrective actions to avoid - o re-occurrence of any problems identified. - To endeavour to achieve a situation where our customer feels we have addressed their complaint.
+- To address reported customer dissatisfaction, quickly, effectively, and fairly - To ensure a fair and equitable resolution to the complaint - To keep the learner updated on the progress of their complaint - To retain customer confidence and respect - Where appropriate, to update our procedures and introduce corrective actions to avoid the re-occurrence of any problems identified - To endeavour to achieve a situation where the learner feels we have addressed their complaint